wp-plugins/warcraft-news/readme.txt

 == Frequently Asked Questions ==

+= There are typos in your plugin =
+Possibly there are.
+But the whole content comes directly from battle.net.
+At the moment Blizzard seems to have had drunken translators, there are typos in the german battle.net, missing spaces and more.
+But if the typo isn't in the guilds news page but only in the plugin, please feel free to open a thread here on the wordpress site or contact me by mail.

 = How can I change how the addon looks? =
 ATM you'll need to edit your blogs stylesheet to change the look of the widgets.
 A good starting point might be the css class `li.widget_warcraft_news_guild ul`, but you might want to be more specific to your theme.
 In the future I might include some color themes to chose from.